awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-medialive-channel-outputdestination.md

 ## Properties<a name="aws-properties-medialive-channel-outputdestination-properties"></a>

 `Id`  <a name="cfn-medialive-channel-outputdestination-id"></a>
-User\-specified id\.
-This is used in an output group or an output\.
+The ID for this destination\.
 *Required*: No
 *Type*: String
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `MediaPackageSettings`  <a name="cfn-medialive-channel-outputdestination-mediapackagesettings"></a>
-Destination settings for a MediaPackage output; one destination for both encoders\.
+The destination settings for a MediaPackage output\.
 *Required*: No
 *Type*: List of [MediaPackageOutputDestinationSettings](aws-properties-medialive-channel-mediapackageoutputdestinationsettings.md)
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)